Venice, Los Angeles: Past gang activity

 The Venice Shoreline Crips and the Latino Venice 13 (V-13) were the two main gangs active in Venice.
 V13 dates back to the 1950s, while the Shoreline Crips were founded in the early 1970s, making them one of the first Crip sets in Los Angeles.
 In the early 1990s, V-13 and the Shoreline Crips were involved in a fierce battle over crack cocaine sales territories.

 By 2002, the number of gang members in Venice had been reduced due to gentrification and increased police presence.
 According to a Los Angeles City Beat article, by 2003, many Los Angeles Westside gang members had resettled in the city of Inglewood.
+In the 2010s, local officials and community groups reported that gang-related violence in Venice had declined significantly compared with the early 1990s, reflecting broader crime reductions across Los Angeles.

 Housing and homelessness

 Venice Beach is one of the most difficult places in the United States to build new housing due to stringent zoning regulations.
 Between 2007 and 2022, the number of available housing units actually decreased, despite a massive increase in property values and construction activity over the same period.
 The neighborhood was developed early in the history of Los Angeles, and as such, much of the housing stock predates the current system of zoning regulations by decades.
 In the areas along Pacific Avenue, many early 1900s multifamily buildings still exist, some housing as many as 30 units on a single lot with no parking.
 Current regulations mandate lower housing densities (most commonly 1 unit per 1,500 square feet of lot area).

 As per a 2020 count, there were around 2,000 homeless people in Venice, up from 175 in 2014.
 Many of them take up residence in tents and tent cities.
 An LAPD official said that the increased homeless population has contributed to a spike in crimes in Venice in 2021.
-In February 2020, the city opened a 154-bed transitional housing shelter at a former Metro bus yard.
+In February 2020, the city opened A Bridge Home Venice Beach, a 154-bed transitional housing shelter at a former Metro bus yard, which closed in 2024.